LoganKelly/LOLTracer/README.md

 [http://vanderwijk.info/blog/business-card-raytracer-in-python/](http://vanderwijk.info/blog/business-card-raytracer-in-python/)

-Most of the challenge in faithfully reproducing Heckbert's raytracer in LOLCODE lay in finding ways to have access to the same standard library of functions available in C that are used in the business card raytracer. v1.3 of LOLCODE does not have bindings for C standard lib,
+Most of the challenge in faithfully reproducing Kensler's raytracer in LOLCODE lay in finding ways to have access to the same standard library of functions available in C that are used in the business card raytracer. v1.3 of LOLCODE does not have bindings for C standard lib,